 Hatches/patterns.
-Reports suggest that White fly hatch is starting!
-Alder flies (actually a caddis), while cahills and Isonichia are making an appearance, March Browns (#10-12), Pheasant Tail (#12-18), Stoneflies (#6-10), Pheasant Tails (#14-20), and Black Stoneflies (#18-22).
+The White fly hatch is on!
+Alder flies (actually a caddis), cahills and Isonichia are making an appearance, March Browns (#10-12), Pheasant Tail (#12-18), Stoneflies (#6-10), Pheasant Tails (#14-20), and Black Stoneflies (#18-22).
 Nymphing (try Bead Head, Midge Pupa or Copper johns) and streamers (such as White/Yellow Zonkers or Wooly Buggers) are good options.
 Terrestrials like black and red ants, beetles, and crickets can be the ticket.